Hierarchical community structure in networks: Conclusion

 \section{Conclusion}

 We have presented a thorough investigation on hierarchical community structure in networks.
 By introducing the concept of a stochastic externally equitable partition, we have provided a formal definition of hierarchical community structure that consists of a series of nested, non-degenerate stochastic externally equitable partitions.
 Stochastic externally equitable partitions provide a natural generalization of several concepts of node equivalence.
 In particular, it has a close relationship to the stochastic equivalence relation that underlies the stochastic block model.
-In light of our new definition of hierarchical community structure, we have discussed several identifiability issues regarding the detection of hierarchical community structure.
+In light of our new definition of hierarchical community structure, we have discussed several identifiability issues that apply in general to the detection of hierarchical community structure.
 Specifically, we have identified a number of scenarios for which multiple good solutions exist.
 In these cases, the choice of which hierarchy is detected will be based on the specific bias of the detection method employed.
 We have also discussed how na\"ive use of hierarchical models, such as~\cite{peixoto2014hierarchical}, may identify spurious hierarchies, in much the same way that community detection algorithms might identify spurious communities in an Erd\H{o}s-R\'enyi network.
-In addition to these theoretical contributions, we have presented a simple, efficient algorithm for hierarchical community detection that exploits the special spectral properties of stochastic EEPs and have validated our algorithm by successfully recovering various types of planted hierarchical structure in synthetic networks.
+In addition, we have identified characteristic spectral properties of hierarchical stochastic EEPs and developed a simple, efficient algorithm for hierarchical community detection that exploits these properties.